 None of us likes to see our dogs in pain.
 But before you give your dog any pain relief, you need to know that it’s safe.
-So, if you’re asking yourself ‘can I give my dog ibuprofen’?
-Read on to discover the dangers of giving your dog this popular over the counter medication.
+So, if you’re asking yourself, what can I give my dog for pain?
+Can I give my dog ibuprofen?
+Read on to discover the dangers of giving your dog this popular over-the-counter pain medication.

-Ibuprofen along with aspirin and naproxen is one of several, non-prescription non-steroid anti-inflammatory drugs, also known as NSAIDS.
+Like aspirin and naproxen, Ibuprofen is one of several non-prescription non-steroidal anti-inflammatory drugs, also known as NSAIDs.

 NSAIDs are readily available medications that are widely used for pain relief.
-They have both anti-inflammatory and anti-fever properties and are useful in treating a number of conditions in both people and animals.
+They have anti-inflammatory and anti-fever properties and are useful in treating many conditions in both people and animals.

 So why do we need NSAIDs?
-As NSAIDs reduce the production of prostaglandins, they help reduce pain, inflammation and fever so can be invaluable in treating long-term conditions like arthritis.
+As NSAIDs reduce the production of prostaglandins, they help reduce pain, inflammation, and fever, so they can be invaluable in treating long-term joint conditions like arthritis.

 Can I give my dog Ibuprofen?

-Because the function of prostaglandins is so vital to the overall health of your dog, never give your dog any human medication, especially NSAIDs.
+Because the function of prostaglandins is so vital to your dog’s health, never give your dog human pain relievers, especially NSAIDs.

-In fact, NSAID toxicity one of the top ten most common causes of poisoning according to The Pet Poison Helpline.
+In fact, NSAIDs are toxic and one of the top ten most common causes of dog poisoning, according to The Pet Poison Helpline.

 Symptoms of NSAID poisoning include;